Online Multi-modal Root Cause Identification in Microservice Systems: Introduction

-To bridge this gap, this paper aims to propose an online multi-modal causal structure learning method for identifying root causes in microservice systems.
-Formally, given the system KPI data along with multi-modal microservice data including metrics and log data, our objective is to develop an online multi-modal causal graph that identifies the top $k$ system entities most relevant to the system KPI.
-Three major challenges exist in this task.
-(C1) \textbf{Capturing Long-term Temporal Dependencies}: Current auto-regressive based RCA methods~\citep{wang2023incremental, DBLP:conf/www/ZhengCHC24} are limited to capturing short-term temporal dependencies.
+To bridge this gap, this paper proposes an online multi-modal causal structure learning method for RCA in microservice systems.
+Given the system KPI and multi-modal data (metrics and log data), our objective is to construct an online multi-modal causal graph that identifies the top $k$ system entities most relevant to the system KPI.
+Three major challenges arise in this task: (C1) \textbf{Enabling Long-term Temporal Causal Relationship Learning in the Online Setting}: Existing temporal/sequential modeling techniques~\citep{chen2024automatic, shan2024face, zhou2024causalkgpt, wang2023incremental, DBLP:conf/www/ZhengCHC24}, (e.g., RNNs, Transformers, and LLMs) are computationally expensive and limited to short-term dependencies.
 However, some system faults, such as Distributed Denial of Service (DDoS) attacks, may persist for extended periods.
-Effectively capturing these long-term temporal dependencies is crucial for identifying various types of system faults.
+Effectively capturing these long-term temporal dependencies in the online setting is crucial for efficiently identifying various types of system faults.
 (C2) \textbf{Capturing the Correlation of Multi-dimensional Factors}: Existing RCA approaches~\citep{DBLP:conf/nips/IkramCMSBK22, wang2023interdependent, DBLP:conf/www/ZhengCHC24} often analyze abnormal patterns from multiple factors individually, such as CPU usage or memory usage from system metrics and frequency or golden signal from system logs, overlooking potential relationships among these factors from both modalities.
 Furthermore, these methods often consider all factors as equally important; however, in real applications, certain factors prove to be considerably more crucial than others.
 It is vital, therefore, to reassess the contributions of each factor to the learning of causal structures.
-(C3) \textbf{Learning Multi-modal Causal Structures}: Effectively capturing the relationships between different modalities in an online setting is crucial.
+(C3) \textbf{Learning Multi-modal Causal Structures}: Effectively capturing the relationships between different modalities~\cite{DBLP:conf/www/ZhouZZLH20, DBLP:conf/acl/0006ZJFJBH025, DBLP:journals/corr/abs-2502-08942, DBLP:journals/corr/abs-2504-07394, DBLP:conf/kdd/ZhengJLTH24, DBLP:journals/corr/abs-2102-07751, DBLP:conf/sdm/ZhengCH19} in an online setting is crucial.
 Simply combining causal graphs from individual modalities can be problematic, especially if one modality is of lower quality.